I know from handling these cases that there are a few things that make a disability claim for Bipolar Disorder difficult.

 thoughts, sleep difficulties, helplessness, guilt, difficulty with memory, difficulty with concentration, irritability, physical

-symptoms of pain, overly sad, weight gain or loss, and decreased energy. the treatment for the condition is usually
+symptoms of pain, overly sad, weight gain or loss, and decreased energy.
+The treatment for the condition is usually

 medication and therapy.
 There are different degrees of this illness and many people under proper treatment can function